Riverview Gardens/ SSD

 Presenters: Sharon Spurlock, Director of Family Support, St. Louis Arc and Debra Fiasco, Administrator, Parent Education and Diversity Awareness, Special School District

-PEDA is taking applications for the Parent Leadership Institute.
+PEDA is happy to announce that we are taking applications for our Spring Parent Leadership Institute (PLI).
 PLI will occur over 4 evenings in February and March.
 You can learn more and download the application here: Parent Leadership Institute

 Lunch and Learn